 Q: What is a WWP or a WWW course?

 A: Both WWW and WWP courses are taught entirely online.
-A WWP course may require you to take a test using ProctorU or a testing center.
+A WWP course may require you to take a test using ProctorU, Respondus or a testing center.
 You are never required to come to campus with any Nicholls Online course.
-Some WWP courses may be require extra fee for an online proctoring service.
+Some WWP courses may require an extra fee for an online proctoring service.
 Check the Course Description of your online courses for more information.